 "I thought I had processed how my mother’s experience as a Jew in Nazi Germany affected me, but I still find myself thinking and talking about issues related to her background.
 What’s been missing is sharing that impact with others with a similar history and learning more about common patterns." -- Katie, Jewish Gateways Second Generation group member

-Six of us, who are children of Holocaust survivors, are forming a group in order to explore our shared history and its impact on our lives.
+Six of us, who are children of Holocaust survivors, formed a group in order to explore our shared history and its impact on our lives.

-We are looking for other children of Holocaust survivors who also have a feeling that some pieces of the puzzle are still missing or who are just interested in examining our common legacy.
+We added other children of Holocaust survivors who also have a feeling that some pieces of the puzzle are still missing or who are just interested in examining our common legacy.

-We will use written material and videos as resources and as jumping-off points to discuss common themes.
+We use written material and videos as resources and as jumping-off points to discuss common themes.

 This is not a therapy group, but a discussion group with the goal of learning together in an accepting and supportive environment.

 Unfortunately, the group is currently full.
 When we have openings we will indicate that here.